 From the US to Brazil, from Italy to Turkey, populist movements have enjoyed a number of surprising successes in recent years.
+The share of countries with a populist government increased from less than 10% at the turn of the 21st century to more than 25% in 2018.
+(Funke, Schularick, and Trebesch, 2020).
 While populists in some countries have lost power relatively quickly, in others they have held on to it for a long time - long enough to profoundly transform their political systems.
-Some of the most spectacular cases of populist backlash have occurred in the post-communist countries of Eastern Europe.
+Some of the most spectacular cases of populist backlash have occurred in the post-communist countries of Eastern Europe (Grzymala-Busse, 2019).
 For many years, one such country, Poland, was seen as a textbook example of a country that underwent a successful transition from socialist authoritarianism to liberal democracy.
 This changed in 2015, when the right-wing populist Law and Justice party (Prawo i Sprawiedliwość, hereafter 'PiS') took power and, within its first two years in office, implemented reforms that severely limited the independence of the judiciary, politicized the governance of public companies and the media, and weakened checks on the executive branch.
 Why was PiS able to gain and retain such strong support despite massive street protests against its violations of the rule of law and liberal democratic backsliding under its rule?
 The introduction of a large child benefit program is often mentioned as a factor in the populists' success, but whether it actually played a role has not previously been studied.